Trainer's Tips

 Step 1: Introduction

-For very nervous dogs, you may need to start with the box to the side and toss food towards it, observing how close they’re comfortable getting.
-Or, build height gradually, starting with something like a lid or shoebox.
+*For very nervous dogs, you may need to start with the box to the side and toss food towards it, or build height gradually starting with a simple lid or shoebox.
+Some handlers choose to make this their dog’s primary feeding method to naturally build food value without force.

 Step 2: Portion and Engagement

-With careful timing, you reward the dog for keeping their head in the box, even when it’s empty by adding food the moment they finish one piece and sniff for the next.
-Over time, the empty box itself becomes a cue that food is coming.
+Start sessions using only a portion of the meal.
+As the dog finishes, toss additional pieces in one by one to encourage sniffing.
+With careful timing, you reward the dog for keeping their head in the box, even when it’s empty, by adding food the moment they finish one piece and sniff for the next.
+Over time, the empty box itself becomes a cue.
+If you intend to do tracking, this is where you can introduce an article, such as a washer.

 Step 3: Add Duration

+Begin rewarding one second of head-in-the-box sniffing before dropping the next piece of food.
+Gradually increase the duration, second-by-second, between rewards.
 This encourages slow nasal breathing, which reduces arousal and forces a physical slow-down.
 It’s particularly useful for high-drive or over-stimulated dogs, in much the same way that controlled breathing helps regulate us.

 Step 4: Add Distractions

 Introduce environmental challenges gradually, always starting low and achievable.
 This might include gentle physical touch, mild pulling (opposition reflex), household noises (such as a vacuum, leaf blower or doorbell), grooming, or mimicking veterinary procedures.
+Do not start with historical triggers.
+Sessions should be no longer than five minutes and should always end on a win.

 Step 5: Generalise

-Take the box to new locations and go back to Step 2, building up again.
-This often happens more quickly because the dog already understands the exercise.
+Take the box to new locations and go back to Step 2, building up duration again.
+This often happens more quickly because the dog already completely understands the fundamental exercise.
+Use real-life distractions relevant to your dog, such as gunshots for gundogs, agility environments where other dogs are working, or decoy distractions in bite sports.

 Getting Started

-From a feeding point of view:
+From a daily feeding point of view:

-With a few weeks of regular practice, many owners begin to see shifts beyond the training session itself — improved focus, better emotional regulation, and more thoughtful behaviour in everyday life, as well as in situations that once felt challenging, such as dog sports, grooming, or trips to the vet.
+With a few weeks of regular practice, many owners begin to see massive shifts beyond the training session itself — improved focus, better emotional regulation, and more thoughtful behaviour in everyday life, as well as in situations that once felt challenging, such as dog sports, grooming, or trips to the vet.

-If you give it a go, tag us @angliandogworks on social media — we’d love to see how you and your dog get on.
+If you give it a go, tag us @angliandogworks on social media — we’d love to see how you and your dog get on!